marcingrzejszczak/spock-subjects-collaborators-extension/README.md

 Collaborator injection to Subjects
 ----------------------------------

+Note that since version 1.1.0 if you instantiate your subject by yourself then the extension will honor that and try to perform any further injections via setters or properties.

 The injection of collaborators to subjects (yes, you can annotate several objects with *@Subject* annotation) is done in the following order:

 ###Inject via Constructor